aws-samples/sample-quicksight-visual-embedding/README.md

 6. Click "Create invalidation"
 7. Wait for invalidation to complete (2-3 minutes)

-### 6. QuickSight Domain Configuration
+### 6. Quick Sight Domain Configuration

-**Important**: Add your CloudFront domain to QuickSight allowlist:
+**Important**: Add your CloudFront domain to Quick Sight allowlist:

-1. Go to QuickSight Console
+1. Go to Quick Sight Console
-2. Click on your profile → "Manage QuickSight"
+2. Click on your profile → "Manage Quick Sight"
 3. Go to "Domains and Embedding"
 4. Add your CloudFront domain:
    ```